-23rd March 2023 - 5 min read
+28th March 2025 - 4 min read

 When you file your personal income taxes, a main section of your form will be devoted to declaring the income you earn.
 This can be as simple as simply checking the figure on your EA form and filling it in.
 But when things like additional allowances and benefits come into play, it may seem a little more complicated.

 Statutory income from employment refers to not only your monthly salary, but also any commission, bonus, allowances, perquisites, benefits-in-kind, and even accommodation.
-Of course, there are certain types of income within this list that does not have to be included in your income for tax purposes – in other words, income that is exempted from tax.
+Of course, there are certain types of income within this list that do not have to be included in your income for tax purposes – in other words, income that is exempted from tax.
 If you are given a tax exemption up to a certain value, you don’t have to include that amount in your declaration of income.

 A perquisite is a perk or benefit given to you by your employer, like travel and medical allowances.
 Benefits-in-kind are also a type of benefit received by employees which are not included in their salary, such as cars, furniture, and personal drivers.
-Regardless of what they’re called, you have to keep track of the additional benefits given to you because they may either be taxable or tax exempt.
+Regardless of what they’re called, you have to keep track of the additional benefits given to you because they may either be taxable or tax-exempt.
 Here is a list of perquisites and benefits-in-kind that you can exclude from your employment income.

-Perquisite/Benefit-in-kind | Tax Exemption Limit (per year) |
+| Perquisite/Benefit-in-kind | Tax Exemption Limit (per year) |

-Petrol, travel, toll allowances | Up to RM6,000.
-If the amount exceeds RM6,000, further deductions can be made in respect of amount spent for official duties. |
+| Petrol, travel, toll allowances | Up to RM6,000 if the allowances/perquisites are for official duties* |

-Meal allowance received on a regular basis | Fully exempted |
+| Meal allowances | Fully exempted* |

-Medical benefits (including traditional medicine and maternity expenses) | Fully exempted |
+| Medical benefits (including traditional medicine and maternity expenses) | Fully exempted |

-Company goods provided free or at a discount to employee, spouse, or unmarried children | Up to RM1,000 |
+| Company goods provided free or at a discount to employee, spouse, or unmarried children | Up to RM1,000 |

-Company goods provided free or at a discount to employee, spouse, or unmarried children | Amount of discount or amount of services provided free |
+| Company services provided free or at a discount to employee, spouse, or unmarried children | Amount of discount or amount of services provided free |

 *These tax exemptions are not applicable for directors of controlled companies, sole proprietors, and partnerships.